Scagliola: Method

 Batches of pigmented plaster, modified with animal glue are applied to molds, armatures and pre-plastered wall planes in a manner that accurately mimics natural stone, breccia and marble.
 In one technique, veining is created by drawing strands of raw silk saturated in pigment through the plaster mix.
-Another technique involves trowelling on several layers of translucent renders and randomly cutting back to a previous layer to achieve colour differential similar to jasper.
+Another technique involves trowellaying on several layers of translucent renders and randomly cutting back to a previous layer to achieve colour differential similar to jasper.

 When dry, the damp surface was pumiced smooth, then buffed with a linen cloth impregnated with Tripoli (a siliceous rottenstone) and charcoal; finally it was buffed with oiled felt; beeswax was sometimes used for this purpose.
 Because the colours are integral to the plaster, the pattern is more resistant to scratching than with other techniques, such as painting on wood.

 There are two scagliola techniques: in traditional 'Bavarian scagliola' coloured batches of plaster of Paris are worked to a stiff, dough-like consistency.
 The plaster is modified with the addition of animal glues such as isinglass or hide glue.
 'Marezzo scagliola' is worked with the pigmented batches of plaster in a liquid state and relies mainly on the use of Keene's cement, a unique gypsum plaster product in which plaster of Paris was steeped in alum or borate, then burned in a kiln and ground to a fine powder; invented around 1840, it sets to an exceptionally hard state.

 It is typically used without the addition of animal glues.
-Marezzo scagliola is often called American scagliola because of its widespread use in the United States in the late nineteenth and early twentieth century.
+Marezzo scagliola is often called American scagliola because of its widespread use in the United States in the late nineteenth and early twentieth centuries.
 Slabs of Marezzo scagliola may be used as table tops.
 When set, scagliola is hard enough to be turned on a lathe to form vases, balusters and finials.